 - Caring for Children and Ill Family Members

 It is not unreasonable to expect that some people may be required to take care of children or family members that are ill or injured.
 Taking an extended leave of absence from the job scene can be mitigated by attempting to keep up with the skills required by your field.
-If you have the time you can take online courses, involve yourself in industry trade groups or get needed certifications.
+If you have the time, you can take online courses, involve yourself in industry trade groups, or get needed certifications.
 Attempt to keep your hand in your field.
 Write about what you did to keep up with your industry during this time.
 When you are ready to rejoin the workforce list this period as you would a job (which it is) with the start and end dates and what you did while you were off.

 Example: 2019 - 2020, Caregiver for an injured family member.

 This reason is similar to getting fired from a job.
-Employment applications ask question about this too.
+Employment applications ask questions about this too.
 Review the section on getting fired to get information about solutions to this issue.